Gorman-Rupp (GRC)

 13. Is Now The Time To Buy Gorman-Rupp?

-In our opinion, Gorman-Rupp is a good company.
+We think Gorman-Rupp is a good business.
 First off, its revenue growth was exceptional over the last five years.
-And while its cash profitability fell over the last five years, its backlog growth has been splendid.
-On top of that, its expanding operating margin shows the business has become more efficient.
+And while its projected EPS for the next year is lacking, its expanding operating margin shows the business has become more efficient.
+On top of that, its backlog growth has been splendid.

-Gorman-Rupp’s P/E ratio based on the next 12 months is 20.9x.
-Looking at the industrials landscape right now, Gorman-Rupp trades at a pretty interesting price.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+Gorman-Rupp’s P/E ratio based on the next 12 months is 26.5x.
+When scanning the industrials space, Gorman-Rupp trades at a fair valuation.
+If you trust the business and its direction, this is an ideal time to buy.

-Wall Street analysts have a consensus one-year price target of $59 on the company (compared to the current share price of $46.03), implying they see 28.2% upside in buying Gorman-Rupp in the short term.
+Wall Street analysts have a consensus one-year price target of $59 on the company (compared to the current share price of $59.55).